Coolix99/UnNature/README.md

 # UnNature
-Brower based tool for scientists to commend published papers.
+Browser-based tool for scientists to comment on published work.